treysu/letterboxd-plex-sync/README.md

 # 🎭 Letterboxd Plex Sync

 A tool that syncs [Letterboxd](https://letterboxd.com/) user data (ratings, watch history, and watchlists) to a personal [Plex](https://www.plex.tv/) server.
+THIS IS A ONE WAY SYNC.
 This tool aims to enhance your Plex experience by keeping your viewing stats up to date with your Letterboxd profile! 🚀

 ## 🔧 How It Works